Options that work with your lifestyle and your location

 Full-time students take four courses each semester for 14 credits.
 Classes meet Monday through Friday between 9 am and 4 pm.
 Full-time students typically complete the degree in three years.

 For added flexibility, students in our full-time and part-time weekday enrollment options have the ability to move freely between full-time and part-time enrollment at each semester break.
 Upper-level students are able to enroll in courses during the day and evening.

 Part-time students can choose from day and evening weekday classes.
 Most part-time students complete the degree in four years.

 A lower-residency enrollment option that builds on our experience offering the pioneering HYBRID J.D..
 Come to campus twice per semester, or less, and spend the rest of the time doing your coursework online.
 Our case study workshops are designed to develop emerging workplace skills through in-depth explorations of how lawyers have used legal training to creatively address complex socioeconomic, public policy, and justice system problems.
 You’ll earn your degree in four years or less, and you’ll be eligible to sit for the bar exam in every state—including New York.

 Mitchell Hamline was the first ABA-approved law school to receive an ABA variance to offer a half on-campus/half online J.D. program—known as the HYBRID J.D.
 With changes in ABA requirements, we can now offer our refined blend of two interrelated elements: intensive in-person experiential learning and online coursework to help more students study the law from anywhere in the world.

 What to expect

 - Spend an average of 2 to 3 hours weekly per credit studying outside of class.

 - A total of 86 credits are required for graduation.
-All students must complete their degree within six years of initial enrollment.
+All students must complete their degree within seven years of initial enrollment.

 - Mitchell Hamline does not limit the number of hours a student may work.
 However, due to the significant demands of law school, Mitchell Hamline faculty caution full-time law students against working outside of the law school more than 20 hours a week during the academic year.
 If you plan to work more than 20 hours a week, you should consider attending Mitchell Hamline part time.